 The Diploma of Nursing is the recognised qualification to become an Enrolled Nurse (Division 2).
-This course reflects the role of an enrolled nurse working under the supervision of a registered nurse.

-A graduate from a Diploma of Nursing program approved by the Nursing and Midwifery Board of Australia (NMBA) is able to apply for registration with the NMBA as an enrolled nurse.
+A graduate from a Diploma of Nursing program approved by the Nursing and Midwifery Board of Australia (NMBA) is able to apply for registration with the NMBA as an Enrolled Nurse.

 Studying during COVID-19 Restrictions

 During COVID‐19 lockdown periods, this course will have the majority of the training delivered using online methods of teaching and communication while students engage from home with their trainers.
 Any required practical components of the course will be moved to a more appropriate time later in the year.

 This course prepares you work as an AHPRA registered Enrolled Nurse (Division 2).
 You may find employment in the following areas:

 After graduating, you might like to undertake further study in the HLT64115 Advanced Diploma of Nursing or a Bachelor of Nursing at university.